 Mechanical Engineer Job Description, Job Requirements, and Salary

-If you're interested in a career as a mechanical engineer you'll need to start doing your research early because you'll need a college degree that reflects your career aspirations.
+If you're interested in a career as a mechanical engineer, it's important to start doing research early because you'll need a college degree that reflects your career aspirations.
 You'll also want to be informed about training and education requirements, the best colleges and universities for engineering majors, salary information, and the hiring outlook for mechanical engineers.

 Education, Training, and Licensing Requirements